Tensor and direct extension of definable subcategories: Direct extension of definable subcategories

 So, in practice, particularly if $R$ is a subring of $S$ {\it via} $f$, we often just identify $\phi$ and $f_\ast \phi$.

 Let ${\cal D}$ be a definable subcategory of ${\rm Mod}\mbox{-}R$.
 Define the {\bf direct extension} of ${\cal D}$ to ${\rm Mod}\mbox{-}S$, to be

-(We could alternatively notate this as ${\cal D}^f$.)
+(We could more accurately notate this as ${\cal D}^f$.)
 Since restriction commutes with direct products and directed colimits, and since an $S$-pure embedding is, in particular, $R$-pure, by \ref{defchar} ${\cal D}^S$ is a definable subcategory of ${\rm Mod}\mbox{-}S$.
 Indeed it is defined by closure of ``the same" pp-pairs that define ${\cal D}$.

 \begin{lemma} \marginpar{ppdirextn} If ${\cal D}$ is a definable subcategory of ${\rm Mod}\mbox{-}R$ and if $\Phi$ is a set of pp-pairs for $R$-modules defining (by their closure) ${\cal D}$, then $f_\ast\Phi = \{ f_\ast\phi/f_\ast \psi: \phi/ \psi \in \Phi \}$ defines the direct extension ${\cal D}^S$ of ${\cal D}$ to a definable subcategory of ${\rm Mod}\mbox{-}S$. \end{lemma} \begin{proof} If $M\in {\cal D}^S$ and $\phi/ \psi$ is closed on ${\cal D}$ then, since $M_R\in {\cal D}$, we have that $\phi/\psi$ is closed on $M_R$.
 So, by \ref{fstarclosed}, $f_\ast\phi / f_\ast\psi$ is closed on $M_S$.